 Display a historical timeline

-Infographics are perfect for highlighting important events throughout a historical period; serving students comprehend how events link to and influence each other, or even reconsidering the most significant events of a particular period.
-To make this infographic-style as influential as possible, narrow down the time period or the topic significantly.
+Infographics are perfect for highlighting important events throughout a historical period; serving students comprehending how events link to and influence each other, or even reconsidering the most significant events of a particular period.
+To make this infographic style as influential as possible, narrow down the time period or the topic significantly.
 Doing so will save the content focused and stops it from being overly detailed or difficult to follow.

 Illustrate important statistics